htracy15/f75_Project/README.md

     -   Descriptive table

--   Makefile contains instructions to create every component for the report.
+-   `Makefile` contains instructions to create every component for the report.

+-   `report.Rmd` contains R markdown code to compile all components together to create a report.